melkypie/resource-packs/readme.md

 - If you prefer using the vanilla spell/prayer icons, you can select so in the resource packs plugin settings.

 ## Change log:
+01-Aug-2020:
+- Remade the GE interface
+- Remade the Bank interface
+- Changed icon.png for the hub
+- Remade the FIXED_MODE and RESIZABLE_MODE enabled and disabled buttons in the OPTIONS -folder
+- Changed a few colors in the color.properties file
+- Fixed a weird shadowing on some bank buttons and combat style buttons

 26-Jul-2020:
 - Remade the bank tabs
 - Reverted a few sprites to vanilla sprites as they were the same in 2012-13 era